 The contracting process for physician employment agreements and medical practice sales sometimes (but not always) begins with a letter of intent.

 The purpose of letters of intent in physician contracts (sometimes referred to as a “term sheet”) is simply to provide a very brief summary of the main terms of what the parties assume will be a binding formal contract (either a physician employment agreement or a medical practice sale agreement, or both, as the case may be).
-The purpose of a letter of intent is to make sure that the both parties are “on the same page” as far as the major terms of the agreement they hope to form.
+The purpose of these documents is to make sure that the both parties are “on the same page” as far as the major terms of the agreement they hope to form.

 In an employment agreement, if you think you’re going to be paid $300,000 a year but the employer is expecting to pay $200,000 a year, there may not be any value in continuing negotiations.
 Similarly, if the hospital or other purchaser thinks they are buying only used furniture, but you think you are selling a valuable medical practice, it is better to know that before the lawyers start looking at documents.